 But if you think your wound is taking too long to heal or may be infected, it’s time to talk to a doctor.
 This is especially true if you have medical conditions that can slow wound healing.

 If you have a wound that won’t heal, we can help

 We can help you get the wound healing process back on track.
 Even if you’ve had a chronic wound for months or years, it’s not too late to get treatment.
-Our Wound Healing Center offers the most advanced options for the most chronic wounds.
+Our Wound Healing Center offers the most advanced options, including hyperbaric oxygen therapy, for the most chronic wounds.